smitelli/scottsmitelli.com/src/content/articles/fake-fixation/index.md

 Close your eyes for a moment and allow yourself to be transported into the past, back to a time when {{% link wiki-walk-the-dinosaur %}}dinosaurs walked the earth{{% /link %}}.
 Seek out the first stranger you can find, and ask them to recite the first song lyric they can think of that contains the word **"fake."**

 It's a bit of a stumper to anybody who hasn't consciously prepared for it.
-So maybe a hint is warranted: Something involving **faking a smile**, you know, pretending you're happy when you're not.
+So maybe a hint is warranted: Something involving **faking a smile**---you know---pretending you're happy when you're really not.

 Given a few more moments, any true-blooded citizen of the 1980s might very well conjure this one up:

 > Every **smile you fake** \
 > Every claim you stake \
 > I'll be watching you
-> <footer>The Police, "Every Breath You Take"</footer>
+> <footer>The Police, &ldquo;Every Breath You Take&rdquo;</footer>

-A valid answer, but can they name _another_ song lyric from that era containing that word?
-One that's not the {{% link wiki-synchronicity-ii %}}track immediately before{{% /link %}} the one they just named?
-It's not so easy; there weren't all that many.{{% margin-note %}}I'll give you "911 is a Joke" by Public Enemy and "House of Pain" by Faster Pussycat.
-What have you got?{{% /margin-note %}} The 80s were simply too genuine, I suppose.
+A valid answer, but can they name _another_ song lyric from that era containing that word in _any_ sense?
+One that's not the {{% link wiki-synchronicity-ii %}}track that directly precedes{{% /link %}} the one they just named?
+It's not so easy; there weren't all that many.{{% margin-note %}}I'll give you "911 Is a Joke" by Public Enemy and "House of Pain" by Faster Pussycat.
+What have _you_ got?{{% /margin-note %}} The 80s were simply too genuine, I suppose.

 ## I'll take Napster Downloads for $200, Alex.

-Recently I found myself in the rather unenviable position of needing to sand the exposed surface of an entire deck.
+Recently I found myself in the rather unenviable position of needing to sand the exposed surfaces of an entire deck.
 It was a back-breaking, hand-numbing, frustrating job that could only be complimented by one soundtrack: Angry post-grunge/nu metal/alternative rock from the early 2000s.
 It was the only thing that felt right at the time.

-Squatting and kneeling, occasionally hitting a particularly determined mosquito with the belt sander, {{% margin-note %}}I go with 120 grit to really smear her blood meal around, but that's just me talking.{{% /margin-note %}} I started to pick up a pattern in the music. _A whole bunch of these song lyrics used the word "fake."_ The longer I listened, the more it happened.
+Squatting and kneeling, occasionally hitting a particularly determined mosquito with the belt sander, {{% margin-note %}}I go with 120 grit to really smear her blood meal around, but that's just me talking.{{% /margin-note %}} I started to pick up a pattern in the music. _A whole bunch of these song lyrics contain the word "fake."_ The longer I listened, the more apparent it became.

 Fake smiles and grins, like those Sting sang twenty years earlier, are as present as ever:

 > This is the last **smile** \
 > That I'll **fake** for the sake of being with you
-> <footer>Linkin Park, "Pushing Me Away"</footer>
+> <footer>Linkin Park, &ldquo;Pushing Me Away&rdquo;</footer>

-TODO smile list
+TODO

+- M284: Welcome to My Life / Simple Plan / Welcome To My Life Pt.1 (2 Tracks) / 2004 -- smile
+- [sad ballad] M047: Cold As You / Taylor Swift / Taylor Swift / 2006 -- smile
+- M040: Asylum / Disturbed / Asylum / 2010 -- smile
+- [slow country] M037: Teardrops On My Guitar / Taylor Swift / Beautiful Eyes / 2008 -- smile
+- M035: Story of a Lonely Guy / blink-182 / Take Off Your Pants and Jacket / 2001 -- smile
+- M010: Blood on the Ground / Incubus / Morning View / 2001 -- grin
+- [slow] M010: Bed of Lies / Matchbox Twenty / Yourself or Someone Like You/Mad Season / 2008 -- hollow smile
+- M009: Come Back Down / Lifehouse / Lifehouse / 2005 -- smile
+- M003: Trade Yourself In / Shinedown / Us and Them / 2005 -- smile
+- M003: Don't You Forget About Me / Enrique Iglesias / Insomniac / 2007 -- smile
+- M002: Another Innocent Girl / Alkaline Trio / From Here to Infirmary / 2001 -- smile
+- M001: Stay / Everlast / Love, War and the Ghost of Whitey Ford / 2008 -- smile
+- M001: Someday / Crossfade / Falling Away / 2006 -- smile
+- M001: Rosealia / Better Than Ezra / Greatest Hits / 2005 -- smile
+- M001: Can't Stop, Gotta Date with Hate / Lostprophets / Liberation Transmission / 2006 -- smiles
+- K552: Mona Lisa / Guster / Guster on Ice: Live from Portland, Maine [DVD] / 2004 -- smile
+- K360: If You Come Back to Me / Bowling for Soup / The Great Burrito Extortion Case / 2006 -- smiles
+- K094: Happy / American Hi-Fi / Live From Tokyo / 2002 -- smile
+- K064: Shine / Everclear / Welcome to the Drama Club / 2006 -- smiles

 ## "Gonna make a break and take a fake"